 Translating scientific research, socio-cultural trends and technological innovation into the world of food, creating a healthy, sustainable & delicious future

 What will we snack on in 2030?
 Could we hack our own digestive system?
 What if we move the farm into the city?
 Can we eat ourselves to happiness?
 Can we build a farm under water?
 How can we feed 9 billion people in 2050?
 What if we preserve food instead of waste it?
+What could be new, sustainable sources of green protein?
+And could these be personalized to my health goals and flavor preferences?
 Can something nutritious be equally delicious?
-What could be new sources of green protein?

 The Eatelier is a food design studio, which aims to develop a sustainable, healthy and delicious future of food.
 We intend to provide a needed contribution for understanding the planetary crises we are facing today in relationship to our food and we achieve this by building a bridge between scientific research, socio-cultural trends, technological innovation and the gastronomic world.
 Our connection with the gastronomic field is rooted in the understanding that social change and progress is largely motivated by the human need for creativity, aesthetics and pleasure, therefore we aim to create an exciting and delicious version of our future.